 About John G. Palfrey, Jr.

 John Palfrey assumed the role of Phillips Academy’s 15th Head of School on July 1, 2012.
 Prior to joining the Andover community, he was the Henry N. Ess III Professor of Law and Vice Dean for Library and Information Resources at Harvard Law School.
 He was also co-director of the Berkman Center for Internet & Society, where he served as executive director from 2002 to 2008.

 Currently a faculty director at the Berkman Center, Palfrey has published extensively on how young people are learning in a digital era, as well as the effect of new technologies on society at large.
 He is the author or co-author of several books, including Born Digital: How Children Grow Up in a Digital Age, BiblioTech: Why Libraries Matter More Than Ever in the Age of Google, Interop: The Promise and Perils of Highly Interconnected Systems, Intellectual Property Strategy, and Access Denied: The Practice and Politics of Global Internet Filtering.

-Outside of his work at Andover, Palfrey serves as a trustee of the John S. and James L. Knight Foundation and LRNG.
+Outside of his work at Andover, Palfrey is chair of the board of the John S. and James L. Knight Foundation and LRNG.
 He serves on the board of the Berkman Klein Center for Internet & Society at Harvard University, School Year Abroad, and Data + Society.
-He is a former board member and the founding chair of the Digital Public Library of America.
-He has also served on the boards of the Mass2020 Foundation, the Ames Foundation, and Open Knowledge Commons, among others.
+He is a former board member and the founding chair of the Digital Public Library of America, Inc. He also has served on the boards of the Mass2020 Foundation, the Ames Foundation, and Open Knowledge Commons, among others.

-Palfrey joined the Harvard Law School faculty after practicing law at the Boston law firm Ropes & Gray.
-He was a visiting professor at the University of St. Gallen in Switzerland during the 2007-2008 academic year.
+Palfrey joined the Harvard Law School faculty after practicing law at the Boston firm Ropes & Gray.
+He was a visiting professor at the University of St. Gallen in Switzerland during the 2007–2008 academic year.
 He also served as a special assistant at the U.S. Environmental Protection Agency during the Clinton administration.